VijoyV/ipriotix-uaa-test-web/README.md

-# ipriotix-iam-admin-web
+# ipriotix-UserAuthenticationAuthorization-test-web
 MERN Web App.
-It mainly used to register and manage users with ipriotix-iam-server using it's public APIs.
+It mainly used to register, login and test user access rights with ipriotix-iam-server using it's public APIs.